ajit-dherange/Keep_Awake_Windows/README.md

 $wsh = New-Object -ComObject WScript.Shell
 $wsh.SendKeys('+{F15}
 ```
-### It is recommanded to use schedule job to run script into infinite loop
+### Note: It is recommanded to use schedule job instead run script into infinite looploop
 #
 #
 ## (3) Effective Ways Keep Your PC Awake All the Time